oscarescuderoarnanz/dtwParallel/README.md

       dtwParallel -x <floats> -y <floats> -d <str> -ce <bool> -of <bool>

    Note that only the x and y values need to be set.
-The rest of the values, if not indicated, will be selected from the file containing the default values, ``configuration.ini``.
+If not indicated, the rest of the values will be selected from the file containing the default values, ``configuration.ini``.

    Next, different uses are shown by modifying the parameters of the function: